cginternals/glbinding/README.md

 ```
 The groups for enums are not yet as complete as we would like them to be to enable per function compile time errors when trying to call functions with values from the wrong enum group.
 For example, ```GL_VERTEX_SHADER``` is in the group ```ShaderType``` and ```GL_COMPUTE_SHADER``` is not.

-Another feature of type-safe parameters is the possible IDE support for code completion, hinting the exclusive set of currently valid values.

 ##### Per Feature API Header

 Enums, bitfields, and functions can be included as usual in a combined ```gl.h``` header or individually via ```bitfield.h```, ```enum.h```, and ```functions.h``` respectively.
 Additionally, these headers are available for  featured-based API subsets, each using a specialized namespace, e.g.: